 DataSource This is an optional link to another dataset that can be referenced for some or all of the values required by a parameterised query.
 Can be viewed as a more general version of the MasterSource property in a TIBTable.
-ForcedRefresh In an updateable query, this forces each row to be refreshed automatically from the database after it is updated.
+MasterDetailDelay Used by the "Detail" table in a Master/Detail relation (i.e. a TIBQuery with a non-empty DataSource property): when non-zero, the property value is interpreted as the number of milliseconds to wait between the master dataset being scrolled to a new row and the detailed dataset being closed and re-opened.
+If the master dataset is scrolled again before the timer expires then the timer is restarted. the detail dataset is large or takes a long time to open.
+Note: Requires FPC 3.0.2 or later.
+ForcedRefresh In an updateable query, this forces each row to be refreshed automatically from the database after it is inserted or updated.
 Useful for updating computed fields (from the database) and the results that may result from database triggers.
-GeneratorField In an updateable query specifies the automatic setting of a field from a Firebird generator when a new row is appended to the dataset.
+Note: An Update/Insert query with a RETURNING clause may be more efficient as it avoids a full select query.
+Note: The AfterRefresh event is not trigged by a ForcedRefresh.
+Use the AfterPost handler instead.
+GeneratorField In an updateable query specifies the automatic setting of a field from a

+Firebird generator when a new row is appended to the dataset.
 See 6.6.3.
 Params The list of parameters extracted from a parameterised query.
 SQL The query SQL provided as a string list.
 UpdateObject A reference to an optional TIBUpdateObject (see 6.6)